Antrikshy/antrikshy.github.io/_posts/2016-06-17-a-quickstart-guide-to-implementing-user-configuration-in-your-pebble-watchapp.md

 ## Self-Hosted Webpage

 This component can be as simple as a single HTML file with inline JavaScript code and as complex as a web app.
 But it doesn't need to be much to be functional in this case.
-If you're thinking of integrating it into an existing web app that you may own, keep in mind:
+If you're thinking of integrating it into an existing web app that you own, keep in mind:

 - This is the page that will be loaded as the settings page for your app for the user on their Pebble app.
 - The page needs to be viewable in an iOS or Android web browser.